GrimmTMM/chatterbox/README.md

-<strong>About Chatterbox</strong>
+## About Chatterbox

-Chatterbox is an anonymous public forum
+Chatterbox is an anonymous online forum